IanMGriff/IanMGriff.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I'm Ian, an AI and computational neuroscientist finishing my PhD at [Harvard](https://shbtphd.hms.harvard.edu/) and [MIT](https://bcs.mit.edu/) in the [Labratory for Computational Audition](http://mcdermottlab.mit.edu/index.html).
-Previously, I worked with [Liberty Hamilton](https://www.hamiltonlab.org/), and have a background in Cognitive Science from UC Berkeley, where I worked at the [Redwood Center](https://redwood.berkeley.edu/)
+Previously, I worked with [Liberty Hamilton](https://www.hamiltonlab.org/), and have a background in Cognitive Science from UC Berkeley, where I worked at the [Redwood Center](https://redwood.berkeley.edu/).

-Currently, I'm also at [Meta Reality Labs]() as a Research Scientist
+Currently, I'm also at Meta Reality Labs as a Research Scientist

 ### Research
 I'm broadly interested in how the human brain translates sounds into perception and creating artificial systems that can do the same.
 I'm also interested in using computational models of auditory perception to improve hearing assistive devices and audio production technologies.